-USD/CAD has reversed directions on Friday and posted slight gains.
-Early, in the North American session, the pair is trading at 1.3283, up 0.17% on the day.
+GBP/USD has posted sharp gains in Thursday’s North American session.
+In North American trade, the pair is trading at 1.2338, up 1.04% on the day.

-The Mexican peso is trading sideways in Friday trade.
-In the North American session, USD/MXN is trading at 19.42, down 0.01% on the day.
+USD/CAD is showing its strongest movement in a week and has posted considerable losses on Thursday.
+In the North American session, the pair is trading at 1.3274, down 0.46% on the day.

 This article was originally posted on FX Empire